danluu/post-mortems/README.md

 [CCP Games](http://community.eveonline.com/news/dev-blogs/behind-the-scenes-of-a-long-eve-online-downtime/).
 A problematic logging channel results in cluster nodes dying off during the cluster start sequence after rolling out a new game patch, resulting in a day's worth of troubleshooting and extended downtime.

-[CCP Games](http://community.eveonline.com/news/dev-blogs/about-the-boot.ini-issue/) In 2007, a name conflict and a name conflict caused the installer to sometimes delete the *boot.ini* file on installation of an expansion for *EVE Online* - with [consequences.](https://www.youtube.com/watch?v=msXRFJ2ar_E)
+[CCP Games](http://community.eveonline.com/news/dev-blogs/about-the-boot.ini-issue/) In 2007, a typo and a name conflict caused the installer to sometimes delete the *boot.ini* file on installation of an expansion for *EVE Online* - with [consequences.](https://www.youtube.com/watch?v=msXRFJ2ar_E)

 [Amazon](https://aws.amazon.com/message/65648/).
 Major Amazon EC2/RDS outage in US East Region, April 21 - 24, 2011.
 Human error during a routine networking upgrade led to a resource crunch, exacerbated by software bugs, that ultimately resulted in an outage across all US East Availability Zones, affecting many popular websites, as well as a loss of 0.07% of volumes.